Program Contact: Deborah Clark 203-582-8270

 Fourth Year

-Milestones: Earn 120 credits and a GPA of 2.00 or higher.
+Milestones: Earn 120 credits, and an overall GPA of 2.0 or higher, and a science GPA of 2.25.
 Complete possible minor or double major and prepare for graduation.

 Fall Semester